lavague-ai/LaVague/docs/docs/lavague-qa/quicktour.md

 ### How it works

-1. Write test scenarios in plain English using Gherkin.
+1. Write test scenarios in natural lanaguage using Gherkin.
-2. Run LaVague QA to automatically generate corresponding Pytest code.
+2. Run LaVague QA to automatically generate the corresponding Pytest code.
 3. Execute tests or regenerate them as your website evolves.

 ## Example